Hexadite/acs-keyvault-agent/README.md

 * Finally, other containers have access to the secrets using a shared volume When creating Kubernetes secrets objects -
 * It connects to Azure Key Vault using the cluster's service principle
-* It then grabs the desired secrets and/or certificates from Azure Key Vault and stores them as Kubernetes secrets objects.
-These objects are stored unencrypted by default in etcd, and are readable by other pods in the namespace, which is something to keep in mind.
+* It then grabs the desired secrets from Azure Key Vault and stores them as Kubernetes secrets objects.
+These objects are stored unencrypted by default in etcd, and are readable by other pods in the namespace.

 # Advantages
 * Secrets are stored securely in Azure Key Vault